KubaProjects13/vidpress/README.md

 # vidpress
-Video compressor that can saves you space.
+Video compressor that saves you space.